lgaydosh/despair_ml_public/CONTRIBUTING-HTML.md

 3. Do all tasks required for the PR to be approved.
 4. After the reviewer submits the approval, **set up a Zoom session in which you show them the html results**.  **Do NOT record this session.**
 5. The reviewer should ensure that there are no tables which show subject data.
 6. After the reviewer agrees, go back to ACCRE, add + commit your html file, and push this up to GitHub on your branch.
+Note that because these files are in the `.gitignore` (don't modify this), you'll need to modify your add command to be `git add -f html_results/filename.nb.html`.
+The `-f` indicates a force add.
-7. Make sure you see your new commit and that everything looks right.
+7. Make sure you look at your new added commit on GitHub and that everything looks right.
 8. Merge in your pull request.
 9. Delete your branch.